kushagrasarathe/kushagrasarathe/README.md

 > Live Demo: <u>[https://artist3.vercel.app/](https://artist3.vercel.app/)</u>

-### <u>Education</u>

-I have a Bachelor's degree in Computer Science from Barkatullah University.
-I also hold a number of certifications, including a TensorFlow Developer Certificate and a Machine Learning Engineer Certificate from Coursera.

 ### <u>Contact:</u>
 If you have any questions or would like to work together on a project, feel free to contact me via: